zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^It’s like somebody fluent in one language is surprised that it cannot be as fluent in another one.
 ^Yes, they share some grammars
-^SwiftUI doesn’t care about your 10 years of experience in UIKit ^When people day it’s in possible, it means they haven’t figured it out and give up.
+^SwiftUI doesn’t care about your 10 years of experience in UIKit ^When people say that something is impossible in SwiftUI, it means they haven’t figured it out and give up.

 ---